 Tennessee: Pigeon Forge, Dollywood – Checkout Two Great Stage Shows Providing Pure Family Fun.

-, celebrating the music and people of the Great Smoky Mountains are pure fun.
+Celebrating the music and people of the Great Smoky Mountains and share with your kids a unique part of American culture.
 Here's the scoop.

 Dollywood’s "Imaginé" is described as “an amazing visual feast” of “mesmerizing acrobatic theatre.”
 A premier cast of world-champion acrobats and performers from 15 countries presents acts including pole climbing, contortionists, hoop diving, unicyclists, silk ropes, the diablo, and much more.
 Imaginé showcases athletic ability, lavish costumes, dynamic lighting and vibrant music.
 Other performing groups featured during this year’s festival are Royal Stiltwalkers of Merchtem, Dainava, Keona, Calpulli Danza Mexicana, Atahualpa, the Jennifer Roland Band, Czech Pilsen Brass Band, and Zambia Vocal Group.
 Headlined by Imaginé, Festival of Nations continues through April.
 Closed Tuesdays.
 Performance dates vary; please visit dollywood.com for specific group’s show times.

 Sha-Kon-O-Hey! incorporates scenic elements and stage effects never before seen at Dollywood.
 Parton wrote the eight songs featured in the new show which captures the spirit of the mountains and the rich heritage of the people who call them home as it takes audiences back to a time of great change in the Smoky Mountains in 1930s.
 “Sha-Kon-O-Hey” is the phonetic spelling of “Shaconage,” the Cherokee word which means “land of the blue smoke.”